Rara National Park

-Visitor can enjoy by boating in the lake from few minute to half a day.
+Visitors can enjoy boating in the lake for a few minutes to half a day.

-During winter migratory water flow in the lake and local forest birds can see while staying near park and surroundings.
-Tracking to different height have more chances to see new species of birds.
+During winter migratory water flows in the lake and local forest birds can see while staying near the park and surroundings.
+Tracking to different heights has more chances to see new species of birds.

 Walking around Lake

-It takes 4 to 5 hours of walking around lake and see various shapes one can experience different vegetation, landscape and wildlife.
+It takes 4 to 5 hours of walking around the lake and see various shapes one can experience different vegetation, landscape, and wildlife.

 Trekking to Murma top

-Murma top lies in buffer zone and takes 3 to 4 hours track on top.
-From the top, one can see bird’s eye view of lake and most of the park and surroundings.
-From the summit 10 districts can be seen.
+Murma top lies in the buffer zone and takes 3 to 4 hours track on top.
+From the top, one can see a bird's eye view of the lake and most of the park and surroundings.
+From the summit, 10 districts can be seen.
 Panorama of Mount Saipal, Mt.
 Kanjiroba, Chhayanath can be seen in clear days.
 The track passes from different vegetation and national birds cannot be missed.

 Chuchemara Lekh (Hill)

-Highest hill in the park and takes 4 to 5 hours to get on the summit and one can experience similar vegetation, panorama view of lake.
+The highest hill in the park and takes 4 to 5 hours to get on the summit and one can experience similar vegetation, panorama view of the lake.
 Many species of birds, wildlife such as Musk deer, Red Panda, Danfe can be seen.
-Visitor can camp two hour down near Gorusen post or can do 2 to 3 days tracking inside the park.
+Visitors can camp two hours down near the Gorusen post or can do 2 to 3 days tracking inside the park.

-Camping sites are located near park and Milichaur.
+Camping sites are located near the park and Milichaur.

-Horse riding can be an option for old and child around lake and nearest track.
+Horse riding can be an option for old and children around the lake and the nearest track.

-Cycling around lake and nearest track would be a new experience.
+Cycling around the lake and the nearest track would be a new experience.

-Rara can be reach by air to Talcha (Rara) Airport and only two hours walk to National Park headquarter and about 3 hours of walk from Gamgadhi (i.e. district headquarter) where regular helicopter service is available.
-Before operation of Talcha Airport visitor used to fly Jumla and walk 2 to 3 days to Rara.
-Jumla airport is in operation whole year, but Talcha airport will not operate any flight during winter and snowfall season.
-Rara can be reach from Kolti Airport lies in Bajura District and take 2 to 3 days gradual walk to reach at Rara.
-Visitors can also walk 6 to 7 days from Dailekh and enjoy with local culture and natural beauties on the way.
-Motor able road is linked with Karnali highway from Jumla to Talcha.
+Rara can be reached by air to Talcha (Rara) Airport and only two hours walk to National Park headquarter and about 3 hours of walk from Gamgadhi (i.e. district headquarter) where regular helicopter service is available.
+Before the operation of Talcha Airport visitors used to fly Jumla and walk 2 to 3 days to Rara.
+Jumla airport is in operation the whole year, but Talcha airport will not operate any flights during the winter and snowfall season.
+Rara can be reached from Kolti Airport lies in Bajura District and take 2 to 3 days a gradual walk to reach Rara.
+Visitors can also walk 6 to 7 days from Dailekh and enjoy local culture and natural beauties on the way.
+Motor-able road is linked with Karnali highway from Jumla to Talcha.